 How to plan for your telephone or video visit

-Your comments will become a permanent part of your electronic health record and they can be viewed as a “Patient Note” in PatientSite.
-Your healthcare provider will be able to view what you write before or during your visit, and may also include your comments in the note that s/he writes about the visit.
+Your comments will become a permanent part of your electronic health record.
+For example, at most practices associated directly with BIDMC, they will be viewed as a “patient note” in PatientSite.
+Your healthcare provider will be able to see what you write before or during your visit and include or refer to your comments in the note that s/he writes about the visit.
 As with your entire record, the patient note or the healthcare provider’s note can also be reviewed by other clinicians involved in your care.

-When possible, your healthcare provider will review your form at or before your visit.
+When possible, your healthcare provider will review your form before or during your visit.
 Your form will not be reviewed at all if you do not keep your appointment.
-It can be helpful to remind your healthcare provider that you have completed the form at the time of your visit in case they have not yet seen the form.
+It can be helpful to remind your healthcare provider that you have completed the form at the time of your visit, in case they have not yet seen the form.

 I get a chance to fill out a form before the visit with some of my healthcare providers, but not all of them.
 Why?

-Not all healthcare providers are currently participating in this program, although we hope to expand its use.
+Relatively few providers are currently participating in this program, although it is expanding.
 You will only get an invitation to complete the pre-visit form for healthcare providers who are participating.

-This is a stressful time and we support your efforts to stay positive and healthy.
+- This is a stressful time, and we want to support your efforts to stay positive and healthy.
 There are many helpful resources available to you.
 We recommend: